 The deal would unpick the delicate ownership pact agreed for EADS since its creation in a 2000 pan-European merger.
-French media-to-aerospace group Lagardere owns 7.5 percent of EADS, with the French state holding 15 percent.
-German car maker Daimler holds 15 percent, with 22.5 percent voting rights.
+French media-to-aerospace group Lagardere owns 7.5 percent of EADS, with the French state holding 7.5 percent.
+German car maker Daimler holds 15 percent.

-The current status quo could be replaced by special shares for all three governments that would give them the power to veto any hostile takeover bid.
+The current status quo, whereby 30 percent of EADS is split between French and German state and industrial hands, could be replaced by special shares for all three governments that would give them the power to veto any hostile takeover bid.